Acacia chartacea

 Acacia chartacea is a species of flowering plant in the family Fabaceae and is endemic to an area along the west coast of Western Australia.
-It is an erect or straggly, glabrous shrub or tree with slighty asymetrical, more or less egg-shaped to elliptic phyllodes, spherical heads of cream-coloured to pale lemon yellow flowers, and papery, narrowly oblong pods.
+It is an erect or straggly, glabrous shrub or tree with slightly asymmetrical, more or less egg-shaped to elliptic phyllodes, spherical heads of cream-coloured to pale lemon yellow flowers, and papery, narrowly oblong pods.

 Description

 Acacia chartacea is an erect or straggly, glabrous shrub or tree that typically grows to a height of 1.5–4 m, sometimes as high as 6 m.
 Its branches and branchlets are covered with a white, powdery bloom.
 The phyllodes are slightly elliptic, more or less egg-shaped to elliptic or narrowly elliptic, 2.5–5.5 mm long, 1.0–2.5 mm wide and leathery with a prominent midrib and a gland near the base of the phyllodes.
 There are sometimes spiny stipules at the base of the phyllodes, but are often absent on mature plants.
 The flowers are borne in spherical heads in racemes 30–80 mm long on peduncles 8–15 mm long.
 Each head contains 60 to 90 cream-coloured to pale lemon yellow flowers.
 Flowering occurs from August to January and the pods are narrowly oblong and papery, up to 50 mm long and 8–12 mm wide and light yellowish-brown.
 The seeds are elliptic, about 3 mm long with a small aril.